Bedrooms: 4 doubles, 1 twin/double, 1 twin plus a further self contained double in a recently converted cottage called 'Le Petit Nid'

 - There are two baby's cots (both with bedding) and a high chair.

-- In the sitting room are board games and packs of playing cards.
+- In the Sitting Room are a selection of family board games and packs of playing cards.

 Things to See & Do near Château Marcoux